ComBin/puppet-opensearch/REFERENCE.md

 #### Parameters

-The following parameters are available in the `elasticsearch::user` defined type:
+The following parameters are available in the `opensearch::user` defined type:

 * [`ensure`](#ensure)
 * [`password`](#password)